tkilias/docker-db/README.md

 ## 7. Updating a cluster

-A cluster can be updated by exchanging the EXASOL Docker image:
+A cluster can be updated by exchanging the EXASOL Docker image (but it has to be stopped first):

 ```console
 $ git pull